Leading law firm Roythornes has announced that its Charity of The Year will be St Barnabas...

 If a loved one has died due to a brain injury, you will normally have 3 years from the date of death to bring a claim on behalf of their estate or dependants.

-The cost of making a claim should never be a reason to put off pursing compensation you are entitled to.
+The cost of making a claim should never be a reason to put off pursuing the compensation you are entitled to.
 Our brain injury solicitors offer a number of flexible funding options to cover the cost of a brain injury claim, including conditional fee agreements (‘no-win-no-fee’) where appropriate.

 With a no win, no fee brain injury claim, there is no upfront cost to start your claim and you will only need to cover our fees if we succeed in securing compensation for you.
 If your claim does not succeed, you won’t need to pay us anything.
 This means there is no financial risk to you in starting a claim.